JacquelineCasey/fullstackopen-phonebook/NOTES.md

   - Verify that the frontend and backend still work.
 - 3.14: Make it so that new entries are saved on the database.
 You do not need to worry about multiple entries / editing entries.
+- 3.15: Make DELETE requests work with the database.
+Check that the frontend works.

 ## For curious minds: Middleware that executes after the route